gridap/GridapSolvers.jl/joss_paper/paper.md

 # Demo

 The following code snippet shows how to solve a 2D Stokes cavity problem in a cartesian domain $\Omega = [0,1]^2$.
 We discretize the velocity and pressure in $H^1(\Omega)$ and $L^2(\Omega)$ respectively, and use the well known stable element pair $Q_k \times P_{k-1}$ with $k=2$.
 For the cavity problem, we fix the velocity to $u_b = \vec{0}$ and $u_t = \hat{x}$ on the bottom and top boundaries respectively, and homogeneous Neumann boundary conditions elsewhere.
 The system is block-assembled and solved using a GMRES solver, right-preconditioned with block-triangular Shur-complement-based preconditioner.
 The Shur complement is approximated by a mass matrix, and solved using a CG solver with Jacobi preconditioner.
 The eliminated velocity block is approximated by a 2-level V-cycle Geometric Multigrid solver.
+The coarsest-level system is solved exactly using MUMPS [@MUMPS], provided by PETSc [@petsc-user-ref] though the package GridapPETSc.jl.
 The code is setup to run in parallel with 4 MPI tasks and can be executed with the following command: `mpiexec -n 4 julia --project=. demo.jl`.

 ```julia